fraud-intelligence-limited/fil-legal/Fraud Intelligence Blockchain Terms of Use v5.0.md

 **Process** means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, enrichment, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, reporting, notification, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Processing has the corresponding meaning.

 **Purpose** means reducing electronic telecommunications fraud and crime.

-**RAG** means the Risk & Assurance Group, a not-for-profit corporation, incorporated as RAG Global Limited in England, with company number 10454593.

 **Fraud Intelligence Blockchain Service** means the Fraud Intelligence Blockchain Service provided by Fraud Intelligence Limited via the Platform.